But, First Me

 Hometown: Bangalore

-Occupation: Visual Designer
+Occupation: Graphic Designer

 Tech Savviness: High (comfortable with smartphones and apps)

-Lifestyle: Busy, work-life balance challenges
+Lifestyle: Work-life balance challenges

 Goals: